walkenho/Scrapbooks/Data-Science/ml-optimization-algorithms.md

 # Adaptive Learning Rate Algorithms
 ## Gradient Descent with Momentum
+Because stochastic and mini-batch gradient descent make a parameter update after seeing just a subset of examples, the direction of the update has some variance, and so the path taken by mini-batch gradient descent will "oscillate" toward convergence.
+Using momentum can reduce these oscillations.
 In gradient descent with momentum, we calculate the **exponentially averaged momentum** of the parameters and take this into account when updating.
 Gradient descent with momentum is almost always faster then normal gradient descent.